Macceleration/tribestr2/NIP.md

-# Tribe Events Extension
+# Tribe Events and Services Extension

 ## Summary

-This document defines custom event kinds used by the Tribe app to extend existing Nostr NIPs for community-based event management with attendance verification.
+This document defines custom event kinds used by the Tribe app to extend existing Nostr NIPs for community-based event management with attendance verification and local services marketplace.

 ## Custom Event Kinds